AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 An easy way to see how channels are being used and routed through your network is to use [smart cables](../items-blocks-machines/cables.md), which will display on them the paths and usage of channels.

-A Network without a <ItemLink id="controller"/>
-is considered to be Ad-Hoc, and can support up to 8 channel using devices.
-Once you exceed 8 devices the networks channel using devices will shutdown, you can either remove devices, or add a <ItemLink id="controller"/>.

-While using [Ad-Hoc](ad-hoc-networks.md) networks each device will use 1 channel network wide, this is very different from how <ItemLink id="controller"/> allocate channels based on shortest route.

 Channels will consume 1⁄128 ae/t per node they transverse, this means that by adding a <ItemLink id="controller"/> for a network with 8 devices and over 96 nodes your power usage might actually